RegEdits-TSC/Media-Finder/README.md

 ```

 ### Media Search Options:
+> [!CAUTION]
+> Since searches rely primarily on the TMDb API and the ID it provides based on the query, improper TMDb IDs assigned to a movie or series by the tracker may lead to unexpected results.
+Similarly, if a TMDb ID is not set, the search will return "No matching results found."

 **Search by TMDb ID:**
 - `--id`: Specify the TMDb ID of the movie or series to search.
 ```bash